influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/administration/subscription-management.md

 </dt>

 ### `subscription-protocol`
-Define which protocol to use for subscriptions.
+Defines which protocol to use for subscriptions.
 Available options:

 - `"udp"`